Remote places desperately need vaccines. Drones could help.

 Practically speaking, the COVID pandemic can’t end if only some people are vaccinated; ethically speaking, everyone deserves access to life-saving medication.
 Gavi, a 21-year-old global coalition of public health firms, NGOs, governments, researchers, and charitable foundations, is on a mission to “leave no one behind with immunization”—particularly in low-income countries.
 Its partners include the WHO, UNICEF, and various private-sector groups, including vaccine manufacturers.
 Already, Gavi claims to have vaccinated more than 800 million children and to have prevented 14 million deaths from diseases including typhoid and human papillomavirus (HPV).

-Gavi has partnered with the UPS Foundation and Zipline to form COVAX, the “world’s first partially drone-borne COVID-19 immunization campaign,” a program that uses drones to provide vaccines to areas without the infrastructure for conventional delivery.
+Gavi has partnered with the UPS Foundation and Zipline to form the “world’s first partially drone-borne COVID-19 immunization campaign,” using drones to provide vaccines to areas without the infrastructure for conventional delivery.
 Since 2014, Zipline has been using drones (“autonomous aircraft”) to distribute vital supplies, such as PPE and blood, in countries such as Ghana and Rwanda.
 Moz Siddiqui manages strategic innovation and partnerships for Gavi, including the drone program.
 Mother Jones spoke with Siddiqui about how the program came about—and its potential for helping the United States, too.

 On distributing vaccines in the Global South: While we’ve made a lot of advances, there are still stubborn challenges that a lot of countries face in immunization systems.
 How do you get vaccines from when they land in the country into a child’s arm?
 You need a supply chain; you need really strong systems to capture and analyze data, to see where you need to either put more emphasis or actually realize where there might be a problem.

-Note: This article has been updated to correct a reference to COVAX, a separate mechanism co-led by Gavi to improve global access to vaccines.